Things From the 90s That Would Make Life Better Today

 • You’re not better off in your career.
 You thought you would be, I know.
 But you’re not.
 In fact, you’re nowhere near where the younger you thought you would be at this age.

-• You say phrases like at this age.
+• You use phrases like at this age.

-• You have to scroll further to choose your age, or heaven forbid, your birth year.
+• You have to scroll further to choose your age, or for the love of all that is Holy, your birth year.
+Talk about a direct hit to your confidence.

 • You don’t have a lot of money.
 You never did, but for some reason, you thought you would by this age.